PS4 Update File Error (CE-34788-0) | Fixed by Experts

-Some users could easily fix that error by just re-downloading the appropriate file update.
-Others were unsuccessful at all, no matter how many times they downloaded the PS4 system software update file.
-This post is basically for this type of users who desperately try to find an efficient solution for this problem.
+Some users could easily fix PS4 Error [CE-34788-0] by just re-downloading the appropriate file update and properly storing it on the corresponding USB storage device.
+Others were unsuccessful at all, no matter how many times they re-downloaded the PS4 system software update file.
+This post is basically for this type of user who desperately tries to find an efficient solution for this problem.

 What Causes PS4 Error (CE-34788-0)?

-- The PS4 system software update file is corrupted due to improper download process.
+- The PS4 system software update file is corrupted due to an improper download process.
 This might happen by a sudden and momentary internet disconnection that you’ve not noticed during the download process, supposing that your internet connection is originally stable and constant.
 But if your connection is already unstable and suffers from lots of disruptions, this is not something to wonder about.

 - You’re using the WRONG file update.
 Do you know that the PS4 system software update official page offers two files for download?
-The first is an update patch which you’re supposed to be using.
+The first is an update patch that you’re supposed to be using.
 As for the second, it’s the complete software pack that you use when re-installing the PS4 system software from scratch.
 Therefore, if you use the second file (the full installation pack) to update the system, this error will show up.
-So, make sure to download the update patch not the full system file.
+So, make sure to download the update patch, not the full system file.

 - An unexpected disruption of the power supply during the update installation.
 The PS4 power supply might be defective and malfunctioning.
 Maybe it’s not, but at the moment you were updating the system, it has failed.

 - An error occurred during transferring the update file to the USB storage device.
 So, if you have downloaded the update file on your computer’s hard drive, then later transferred it to a USB storage device, the transfer process might not complete successfully due to an error in the USB connection, USB cable, or even due to an abrupt power surge or electrical short in the electronic circuits.

 - The USB storage device you’re using is defective, or maybe the PS4 USB port itself, or even the USB cable (if exists).